Physique101/ReadingCleaningData_Project/README.md

 tidy_dataset.csv: Contains the mean value for each mean/standard deviation feature broken down by activity/subject.

+###tidy_dataset.txt: Same content as tidy_dataset.csv but saved with write.table with row.names = FALSE

 See CodeBook.md for details about these datasets